Łambinowice

-Łambinowice was the location of Camp Lamsdorf which served as a prisoner of war camp during the Franco-Prussian war of 1870, and First as well as Second World Wars.
-When the area became Polish, the camp was maintained as Camp Łambinowice and served as a forced labour and resettlement camp for Germans.

-Village
+History

-First mentioned under the name of Lambinowicz in 1273, the town shared the fate of the Upper Silesia and the land of Opole throughout the ages.
+First mentioned under the name of Lambinowicz in 1273, when it was part of fragmented Piast-ruled Poland, the settlement shared the fate of Upper Silesia and the land of Opole throughout the ages.
 Much damaged by the wars of the 17th century, most notably the Thirty Years' War, it lost much of its meaning as a centre of commerce and was reduced to but a small village.